 Simple Pregnancy Guide for First Time Dads

-When your partner is pregnant for the first time, it can be a strange transition for you too.
-As a Dad-to-be, you aren’t going to carry the baby or have that immediate connection, but there are some things you can do to being bonding with your baby and help your partner through her pregnancy.
+As a first-time dad-to-be, it can be a strange transition for you when your partner is pregnant.
+Although you won't be able to carry the baby or have an immediate connection, there are things you can do to bond with your baby and support your partner throughout her pregnancy.

 It’s All About Her

 Yes, gents, the next 9 months will be all about your partner and baby.
-In fact, this is an idea you should get used to because even after the baby shower, your partner and baby will still be reliant on you to look after them.
-This is what being a Dad is all about: supporting Mommy and nurturing your baby.
+This is an idea you should get used to because even after the baby shower, your partner and baby will still be reliant on you to look after them.
+This is what being a Dad is all about supporting Mommy and nurturing your baby.